Fire Safety and Flooding

 Flooding is a significant natural hazard in Ontario that can happen at any time.
 Heavy rains, rapid snowmelt, spring break-up and ice jams, wind-related storm surges across large lakes or the failure of dams can all cause floods.

+Power outages can often occur in association with flooding conditions.
 The Office of the Fire Marshal and Emergency Management offers the following fire safety tips if power outages occur during a flood:

 - To reduce fire risk, use flashlights, glow sticks, or battery-operated lanterns instead of candles.